TheTapo/linux-bash-scripts/README.md

 ```
 bash (name).sh
 ```
-- replace (name).sh with these names below
+- replace (name).sh with these names in bold below
-- brave-debian : installs brave browser only
+- **brave-debian** : installs brave browser only
-- essentials   : install some programs used by me on a daily basis
+- **essentials**   : install some programs used by me on a daily basis